marcinbiegun/UnityMidiSpawner/README.md

 This component reads MIDI files and spawns an object for each note.
 Just a proof of concept at this point, I plan to make it more visually appealing. :)

-Here's how the project looks right now:
+Here's a video recording with how the project looks right now:

 [![UnityMidiSpawner](https://img.youtube.com/vi/YODaXBKT7gE/0.jpg)](https://www.youtube.com/watch?v=YODaXBKT7gE)